ima-projects/Airbnb-Project/README.md

   - Further investigation and analysis could help to identify the specific reasons for the higher demand, and potentially uncover opportunities for businesses in the area to capitalize on this trend.
 - Additionally, understanding the reasons behind the lower demand in other areas could provide valuable insights and opportunities for improvement in those locations.
 - Overall, these findings can be leveraged to inform strategic business decisions and drive growth in the Airbnb market in Seattle.

+### Limitations and Suggestions for Optimization of the Dashboard
+- To optimize the dashboard further, it's suggested to incorporate more historical data, including seasonal trends and external events that may have influenced prices in specific areas.
+Additionally, adding user feedback and reviews to the dashboard can help users make more informed decisions based on previous experiences of other customers.
+- Gathering more historical data, both distant and recent, can provide a more clear understanding of how the patterns have changed over the years.